marcuswhybrow/tinygraph/INSTALL.md

 ----------

 This is what prepares visualisations between page requests, so graphs are ready to view when you need them.
-See the following link to install it on your operating system:
+See the following link for installation procedures for your operating system:

 http://kr.github.com/beanstalkd/download.html

 Python Requirements
 ===================

-See [requirements.txt][1] if you want to view the full list, but just use pip to install these dependencies to your python path (I recommend installing to a virtual environment if you know how to do that.)
+See [requirements.txt][1] if you want to view the full list, however all you need to do is (using pip) install these dependencies to your python path (I recommend installing to a virtual environment if you know how to do that.)

     pip install -r requirements.txt